Stuwert/blog/src/posts/leadership-not-best-intent.md

 Now, you might say this sort of framing creates a sort of transactional relationship between leaders and contributors, if contributors or only judging leaders on their actions.

-My intent here isn’t to create a sort of grading system where contributors only view leadership behavior as to whether or not it is good or bad for them.
+I'm not saying we should create a sort of grading system where contributors only view leadership behavior as to whether or not it is good or bad for them.
 This is specifically a response to what sorts of expectations leader should make in “mistakes were made” situations.
 As contributors we all sort of know that not everything is going to go our way.
 And we can judge our leaders’ impact based on the sum of decisions they’ve made (which transparency helps us do!).

 But there are some behaviors when stuff goes wrong, or in situations where you can’t actually give full transparency about the situation.
 There are some motions I would probably make in this situation to help your contributors understand what’s going on:

 - Share with them the limits of your power, knowledge or responsibility
 - Share with them the tradeoffs you’re trying to manage, and explain why there are tradeoffs from your perspective
 - Share with them your actual emotions, don’t try to hide behind positivity.
 If things suck right now, that’s ok.
 But if you believe they won’t suck tomorrow, explain that too.
+- Be honest about bad outcomes

 No one wants to look like an idiot in front of the people they lead.
 I think this often prevents us from being honest about the limitations of our perspective.
 But these are situations where we under-appreciate the protections that our status as leaders give us.
 People will be more predisposed to believe our viewpoints, be less able to to take action against us, and will generally default to the trust we seek, as long as we are sharing information appropriately.

+Be honest about bad outcomes.
+No one likes them but people will tend to be understanding when those have to happen.
+Build a clear vision around why priorities have changed and when they can be expected to change.
+Don't try to back into a set of bad changes by saying they're actually "good changes".